elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 Now that we have the package installed, let's import it at the top of our `Platformer.elm` file.
 We'll import all the `Svg` functions along with all the `Svg.Attributes` functions since we'll be using many of them.
-Update the top of your `Platformer.elm` file with the following code:
+Update the top of your `Platformer.elm` file with the following code (also note that we're removing the `text` import from the `Html` package to avoid ambiguity):

 ```elm
 module Platformer exposing (..)